Governor signs bill requiring national anthem at Louisiana sporting events

 Trending News

-The national anthem can either be played or sang, but the law does not outline any specific punishments for violations.
+The national anthem can either be played or sung, but the law does not outline any specific punishments for violations.

 More News